You can access the distribution details by navigating to My pre-printed books > Distribution

 Here, you will learn when you can use a preposition at the end of a sentence and how you can avoid using a preposition at the end of a sentence.

-As there is no hard and fast rule regarding the use of a preposition at the end of a sentence, so whether you use it or not at the end of a sentence, it is your choice.
-But as most people avoid ‘excessive’ use of prepositions at the end of sentences, you can follow suit and may use them only when they give strength to your language.
+As there is no hard and fast rule regarding the use of a preposition at the end of a sentence, so whether you use it or not at the end of a sentence, is your choice.
+But as most people avoid the ‘excessive’ use of prepositions at the end of sentences, you can follow suit and may use them only when they give strength to your language.

 Some words (on, off, over, etc.) may be used as both prepositions and adverbs.
 However, everyone can’t easily differentiate between a preposition and an adverb.
 So, whenever they see these words at the end of sentences, they think that they are prepositions.
 As most people are averse to the idea of using prepositions at the end of sentences, they even don’t use these words as adverbs at the end of sentences.